By Jon Reidel and Rick Dalton

 One way to attract students from rural areas to college would be to replicate existing programs that have been successful in other places.
 CFES set up a partnership between the University of Vermont and Christopher Columbus High School in the Bronx in 2001 that has brought 440 New York City students to UVM over the past 18 years.

 The innovative collaboration helped diversify UVM’s undergraduate population and benefited the university’s overall recruitment strategy.
-At the same time, the partnership changed the life trajectories of students like Manny Tejada, a first-gen college student who interned in UVM admissions as an undergrad and today serves as an associate director there.
+At the same time, the partnership changed the life trajectories of students like Manny Tejeda, a first-gen college student who interned in UVM admissions as an undergrad and today serves as an associate director there.

-“I’m now in a position to give back by helping students like myself get into college,” says Tejada, whose fiancé Enmy Soler also went to UVM from a CFES school in the Bronx and recently earned her master’s degree in education while working in the UVM Women’s Center.
+“I’m now in a position to give back by helping students like myself get into college,” says Tejeda, whose fiancé Enmy Soler also went to UVM from a CFES school in the Bronx and recently earned her master’s degree in education while working in the UVM Women’s Center.

 “CFES has played a major role in diversifying our undergraduate population and continues to have an impact nationwide in helping underserved students get into college,” says UVM President Thomas Sullivan.